 Q. What kind of shelter is Bridges at Kraemer Place?

 A. Bridges at Kraemer Place is a 24-hour emergency homeless shelter facility in the city of Anaheim that is ADA Accessible and serves homeless single men and single women in the North Orange County area.
 The shelter’s primary focus is assisting program participants with creating a housing plan, making connections to housing resources and ending their homelessness as soon as possible.
-The shelter will initially have 100 beds due to ongoing construction to the facility.
-When construction is completed, it will serve 200 men and women, and will have office and meeting space to offer additional services.
+The shelter serves 200 men and women and will have office and meeting space to offer additional services.

 Q. Can I walk up to the shelter?